Trace distance ergodicity for quantum Markov semigroups: Introduction

 A simple and popular QMS is the so-called depolarizing channel \cite{Chu}.
 The exponential decay of the quantum relative entropy has been obtained in \cite{MS}.
 It has also been analyzed in \cite{CM2,CM3,DR} in terms of a lower bound on a ``Ricci curvature'', however the decay rate of the quantum relative entropy obtained there is not sharp.
-In Section \ref{s:la} we introduce the main novelty of the present paper: a family of QMS, parametrized by a finite dimensional semisimple Lie algebra $\mf g$ and a finite dimensional irreducible $\mf g$-module $V$, in which the Lindblad generator is given by the adjoint action of the Casimir element.
+Section \ref{s:la} contains the main novelty of the present paper: the analysis of the sharp decay rate for a family of QMS parametrized by a finite dimensional semisimple Lie algebra $\mf g$ and a finite dimensional irreducible $\mf g$-module $V$, in which the Lindblad generator is given by the adjoint action of the Casimir element.
+As discussed in \cite{Ba}, these QMS can also be obtained by `transference' from heat kernel of the connected compact Lie group associate to the Lie algebra $\mf g$.
 Such QMS are self-adjoint with respect to the normalized Hilbert-Schmidt inner product on $\End(V)$.
 The corresponding generators can be viewed as non-commutative versions of the Laplace-Beltrami operator on suitable manifolds.
 The depolarizing channel mentioned above is obtained as the special case when $\mf g=\mf{sl}_2$ and $V$ is its defining 2-dimensional representation.
 It appears that the exponential decay of the quantum relative entropy for such family of QMS cannot be obtained by applying the criteria in \cite{CM1,CM2,DR}.
 On the other hand, the representation theory of finite dimensional semisimple Lie algebras gives detailed information on the spectrum of the corresponding Lindblad generators.
 In fact, sharp bounds on the eigenvalues and eigenvectors of the Lindblad generator lead to exponential decay of the quantum $\chi^2$-divergence.
 As a consequence, we deduce the exponential convergence of $\rho P_t$ to $\sigma$ both in trace distance and in entropic sense for all the QMS in the family.
 We emphasize that for this class of QMS the bound that we obtain for the rate of the exponential convergence in trace distance coincides with the inverse of the spectral gap of the Lindblad generator, and it is therefore optimal.
 More precisely, we show that there are reals $g_0,A>0$, depending on the Lie algebra $\mf g$ but independent of the $\mf g$-module $V$, such that, for any $t\geq0$ and any initial state $\rho$,